Chuanqi927/LCPractice/README.md

-# Leetcode Practice
+# leetcode Practice
-Just Leetcode practice, what do you expect?
+Just leetcode practice, what do you expect?
 XD